 If you need Google Signals for Ads purposes but also need complete data for analysis, the best workaround is to enable BigQuery export.
 BigQuery receives the raw, unsampled, unthresholded event data.
 You can run your analyses in BigQuery while keeping Signals enabled in the GA4 interface for advertising use cases.

 This approach gives you the best of both worlds: clean data for analysis and Signals-powered audiences for Google Ads.
+Learn how to set it up in our step-by-step BigQuery export guide.

 Pro Tip